HLR/SpartQA_generation/Readme.md

 3. The main file which has stories, questions, answers, candidate answers, consistency and contrast set (if appliable).

 Dataset is provided in SpartQA.zip : https://github.com/HLR/SpartQA_generation/blob/main/SpartQA.zip

+To see the implemented baselines on this dataset check : https://github.com/HLR/SpartQA-baselines